To facilitate your negotiations and address every need, Tomorro allows you to precisely define the rights granted to your counterparty on the project.

 Three levels of rights are available, depending on the flexibility you want to offer.

-📝 Change Tracking: Additions appear in green and deletions in red, similar to Word’s track changes feature.
+Track changes: Additions appear in green and deletions in red, similar to Word’s track changes feature.

 Set Rights

-When sending the contract for review
+Define the rights when sending the contract for review

-Even before sending the contract, you can define and adjust the rights of both internal and external participants:
+Even before sending the contract, you can define and adjust the rights of internal and external participants:

-Click “Manage” (top right)
+Click on Manage (top right)

-In the side panel, go to the “Sharing settings” section
+In the side panel, go to Sharing settings

-Select the appropriate rights for each participant
+Select the desired rights for each participant

 Modify rights after sending